eso17/Bank-Attrition-Analysis/README.md

     ##        'Positive' Class : 0
     ##

-To my surprise, the XGBoost model performed flawlessly, with an accuracy of 100%.
-The model was able to accurately predict every individual who was going to leave the credit card company and who was going to stay, given every variable within the original data set, except for client number.
+The XGBoost model performed fairly well with an accuracy rate of 92.35%

 ``` r
 watchROC = roc(as.factor(Bank_XG_Test$Attrition_Flag),as.numeric(predictions))